ITNATIONRW/ITNATIONRW/README.md

-# 👨‍💻 IT Nation RW | Empowering Africa with Tech & Forex 🚀
+# 👨‍💻 IT Nation Global | Empowering Africa with Tech & Forex 🚀

-Welcome to **IT Nation RW**, a leading hub for **Forex Trading, IT Solutions, and Digital Transformation** in Africa.
+Welcome to **IT Nation Global**, a leading hub for **Forex Trading, IT Solutions, and Digital Transformation** in Africa.

 ## 🌟 What We Do
 ✅ **Forex Trading** - Learn Smart Money Concepts (SMC) & Profitable Strategies